 - How can I put money on an inmate's commissary account?

-You have two options for this, we have an ATM in our lobby that you can put money into.
-The ATM allows you to input the inmate's name and then load cash into the machine.
-The money will go into the inmate's account within 2 days.
-There is a $3.50 charge to use this machine.
+You have 3 options for this, we have a Kiosk in our lobby that you can put money into.
+The Kiosk allows you to input the inmate's name and then load cash into the machine.
+The money will go into the inmate's account usually on the next Monday.
+There is a percentage charge to use this machine.
+Add 3% to the dollar amount.
 Your other option is to mail a money order to the CWC.
 Be sure to have the inmate's name and social security number on the money order.
+This will immediately go into the inmates account.
 These have to be mailed separate from letters and addressed to:

 1720 S Church St.

 - Are tours available at the Rutherford County Correctional Work Center?

 Tours are available to select groups at designated times.
 To inquire about scheduling a tour, please contact the Training Coordinator at 898-6888.

 - What is the Community Service Crew Program?